 The Department of Public Works appreciates your time and resources in helping to keep Atlanta clean and beautiful.
 We would be happy to assist with your neighborhood clean-up project.
 We do ask that you adhere to certain guidelines for your event.

-Contact us to schedule pick-up of trash, yard trimmings, or recyclables they you collect during the community clean-up by calling 404.546.0311.
-Items compiled from your clean up project cannot be removed without a scheduled pickup.
+Contact us to schedule pick-up of trash, yard trimmings, or recyclables they you collect during the community clean-up by dialing 311, Items compiled from your clean up project cannot be removed without a scheduled pickup.

 Note: Scheduling is not required for individual household weekly collections.
 This page refers to community clean-ups only where piles of trash, debris, and yard trimmings may be collected and placed at a location designated by the community clean-up organizer and the Office of Solid Waste Services.